terryzyu/csc299/README.md

-This is unofficial repo for CSC299.
-Meant for easily copying files back and forth from laptop to desktop.
+This is the local repo for CSC299, Blockchains and Smart Contracts, at DePaul University.